ozaairrr/ozaairrr/README.md

 # Hi, I'm Ozair - A Data Nerd 👋

-I’m a BCA graduate passionate about data analytics, data engineering, and business intelligence.
+I’m a BCA graduate who enjoys solving real problems with data.
-I build practical, production-grade projects—transforming raw data into actionable insights!
+My projects focus on clean data, strong analytics foundations, and production-ready workflows that turn raw information into decisions teams can trust.

 ---